gelftheshot/alx-backend-python/README.md

-this is the readme file for alx backend programming using python
+this is the readme file for 0x00-python variable annotations